 Having got this far, the next player in the prescribed direction of play must also call an element in the category (e.g. “King's Cross”) and the next person must follow on.
 This continues until someone fails (often because the previous player chose the same category entry that the current player was about to say — “always have two” — or because of ineptitude — “always have one”)..

-If it is doubted that there are sufficient elements in a category to allow all the players involved to have at least one turn, a player may challenge the originator by shouting "Challenge" before play passes to the next player.
-The originator must then name a different member of his category (on the beats) for each player.
-If he cannot do so, a large fine is incurred.
-If he succeeds, the player who challenged must drink a (normal) fine.
+If it is doubted that there are sufficient elements in a category to allow all the players involved to have at least one turn, a player may challenge the originator by shouting “Challenge” before play passes to the next player.
+The originator must then name a different member of their category (on the beats) for each player.
+If they cannot do so, a large fine is incurred.
+If they succeed, the player who challenged must drink a (normal) fine.

 While “give me” (click click) “ways of” (click click) “amigossing a pint” (click click) “starting with” (click click) glug has been known, it relies on people laughing too much to challenge.

 A more intellectual variant involves naming elements from a category without explicitly naming the category in advance; a challenge may then require the most recent player to justify why the play was legal, by identifying a consistent category which includes all previous responses.